+Table X.3.4-1 SDP answer attributes and parameters

-X.4 Robustness Indication Parameter for Handover Thresholds
+X.4 Robustness Indication Parameter for Handover Thresholds (informative)

 X.4.1 Maximum Packet Loss Rate (Max.
-PLR)
+PLR) for Speech

 Based on the 3GPP EVS Selection and Characterization results that included AMR-WB, AMR-WB with G718IO, and EVS codec, this clause provides an example set of Max.
 PLR operating points that the terminal may indicate to the PCRF/PCF.